kfisb/SRP/README.md

 ## Problem

 - Choose one of the provided SRP violations below at a time.
-- Answer following question:
 - How does the code violate the SRP?
-  - What would you have to do in order to implement the new requirement stated above the problem?
 - Draw a class diagram of the current implementation.
+- How could you solve the problem?
 - Draw a class diagram of the solution, using established design patterns.
 - Solve the chosen problem using TDD and Bypass Surgery Refactoring.